Placental abruption: Prevention

 Although the risk of placental abruption cannot be eliminated, it can be reduced.
-Avoiding tobacco, alcohol and cocaine during pregnancy decreases the risk.
-Staying away from activities which have a high risk of physical trauma is also important.
+Avoiding tobacco, alcohol, and cocaine during pregnancy decreases the risk.
+Staying away from activities that have a high risk of physical trauma is also important.
 Women who have high blood pressure or who have had a previous placental abruption and want to conceive must be closely supervised by a doctor.

-The risk of placental abruption can be reduced by maintaining a good diet including taking folate, regular sleep patterns and correction of pregnancy-induced hypertension.
+The risk of placental abruption can be reduced by maintaining a good diet, including taking folate, regular sleep patterns, and correction of pregnancy-induced hypertension.

 Use of aspirin before 16 weeks of pregnancy to prevent pre-eclampsia also appears effective at preventing placental abruption.

 Management

 Treatment depends on the amount of blood loss and the status of the fetus.
 If the fetus is less than 36 weeks, and neither mother or fetus are in any distress, then they may simply be monitored in hospital until a change in condition or fetal maturity whichever comes first.

 Immediate delivery of the fetus may be indicated if the fetus is mature or if the fetus or mother is in distress.
 Blood volume replacement to maintain blood pressure and blood plasma replacement to maintain fibrinogen levels may be needed.
 Vaginal birth is usually preferred over Caesarean section unless there is fetal distress.
 Caesarean section carries an increased risk in cases of disseminated intravascular coagulation.
 The mother should be monitored for 7 days for postpartum hemorrhage.
-Excessive bleeding from uterus may necessitate hysterectomy.
+Excessive bleeding from the uterus may necessitate a hysterectomy.
 The mother may be given Rhogam if she is Rh negative.

 Prognosis

-The prognosis of this complication depends on whether treatment is received by the patient, on the quality of treatment, and on the severity of the abruption.
+The prognosis of this complication depends on whether the patient receives treatment, the quality of treatment, and the severity of the abruption.
 Outcomes for the baby also depend on the gestational age.

 In the Western world, maternal deaths due to placental abruption are rare.
 The fetal prognosis is worse than the maternal prognosis; approximately 12% of fetuses affected by placental abruption die.
 77% of fetuses that die from placental abruption die before birth; the remainder die due to complications of preterm birth.

 Without any form of medical intervention, as often happens in many parts of the world, placental abruption has a high maternal mortality rate.